Award ceremony Dissertationspreis Adlershof for 2025

 About Dissertationspreis Adlershof

 Since 2002, Humboldt-Universität zu Berlin, the scientific network of the non-university research institutions located in the technology park Berlin Adlershof (IGAFA) and WISTA Management GmbH have jointly awarded the annual Dissertationspreis Adlershof, which is endowed with 3,000 Euros.
 The target group is young researchers who have completed their doctorate in Adlershof with at least a “very good” (magna cum laude).
 Three nominees compete against each other in a live competition.
 The winner is the one who presents his or her topic in the most engaging and understandable way.
+Participants will receive a prize of €1,000 for being nominated, and the best performance in the dissertation award will be rewarded with €3,000.

 Sanela Schlößer